Shreyab20/File-Compression/README.md

 # File-Compression

-This a java project to compress and file and again decompress it using huffman encoding
+This a java project to compress and decompress file using huffman encoding